zephyrproject-rtos/zephyr/samples/drivers/led_lp50xx/README.rst

-.. _lp503x:
+.. _lp50xx:

-LP5030/6: 10 or 12 RGB channels
+LP50XX: up to 12 RGB channels
 ###############################

 Overview
 ********

-This sample controls up to 12 LEDs connected to a LP503x driver.
+This sample controls up to 12 LEDs connected to a LP50xx driver.

 First, for each LED information is retrieved using the led_get_info syscall and printed in the log messages.
 Next, from an infinite loop, a test pattern